alhassy/emacs.d/README.md

 Let's draw a state diagram to show what such a workflow looks like.

-[PlantUML](http://plantuml.com/index) supports drawing diagrams in a tremendously simple format &#x2013;it even supports Graphviz*DOT directly and many other formats.
+[PlantUML](http://plantuml.com/index) supports drawing diagrams in a tremendously simple format &#x2013;it even supports Graphviz/DOT directly and many other formats.
-Super simple setup instructions can be found [[http:/*eschulte.github.io*babel-dev*DONE-integrate-plantuml-support.html][here]]; below are a bit more involved instructions.
+Super simple setup instructions can be found [here](http://eschulte.github.io/babel-dev/DONE-integrate-plantuml-support.html); below are a bit more involved instructions.
 Read the manual [here](http://plantuml.com/guide).

     ;; Install the tool